BendEye/Perus/README.md

 - Base of AntiCheat
   - Alert System
+    - Player/target violates a check we send a message and violation
     - Log violation into the log system and doesn't reset on disconnect
   - Check System
+    - Add Checks
+    - Remove Checks if disabled in Config.yml
+    - Set default violations per check
   - PacketListener via ProtocolLib
     - Join/Leave(Sending, Receiving)
   - Data System